-and Guarantor Federal Home Loan Mortgage Corporation, or "Freddie Mac," a shareholder-owned government-sponsored enterprise.
-On September 6, 2008, the Director of FHFA placed Freddie Mac into conservatorship pursuant to authority granted by the Federal Housing Finance Regulatory Reform Act of 2008 (the " Reform Act ").
-As the Conservator, FHFA succeeded to all rights, titles, powers and privileges of Freddie Mac, and of any stockholder, officer or director of Freddie Mac with respect to Freddie Mac and the assets of Freddie Mac.
-For additional information regarding the conservatorship, see Freddie Mac - Conservatorship and Risk Factors - Governance Factors .
-PC Pools As Depositor, we transfer and deposit Mortgages that we have acquired into various trust funds established pursuant to the Trust Agreement and applicable Pool Supplements.
-As Administrator, on behalf of the Trustee for these trust funds, we create and issue under the Trust Agreement and related Pool Supplements PCs representing undivided beneficial ownership interests in pools of Mortgages and related assets held by those trust funds ( PC Pools'' ).
+As Depositor, we transfer and deposit Mortgages that we have acquired into various trust funds established pursuant to the Trust Agreement and applicable Pool Supplements.
+As Administrator, on behalf of the Trustee for these trust funds, we create and issue under the Trust Agreement and related Pool Supplements PCs representing undivided beneficial ownership interests in pools of Mortgages and related assets held by those trust funds ("PC Pools").
 Investors in PCs own beneficially their pro rata shares of the Mortgages in the related PC Pool.
 PC Pools generally have a minimum size at formation of \$1,000,000 for Gold PCs and \$500,000 for ARM PCs, but there was no minimum pool size for ARM PCs backed by Initial Interest Mortgages delivered under our Guarantor Program or Gold PCs backed by Initial Interest Mortgages delivered under our MultiLender Swap Program.
-In connection with the implementation of the single security initiative, we expect that we will cease issuing new Gold PCs after May 31, 2019.
-Types of Mortgages The assets in each PC Pool include mortgages or participation interests in mortgages that we have acquired (" Mortgages "), all proceeds of those Mortgages, amounts on deposit in a custodial account of Mortgage collections from servicers of those Mortgages and the right to receive payments pursuant to our guarantee.
+In connection with the implementation of the single security initiative, we ceased issuing new Gold PCs after May 31, 2019.
+Any references in this Offering Circular to Gold PCs and the Mortgages that back such Gold PCs relate to Gold PCs issued by us on or before May 31, 2019 and the Mortgages that back those Gold PCs.

+Types of Mortgages

+The assets in each PC Pool include mortgages or participation interests in mortgages that we have acquired ("Mortgages"), all proceeds of those Mortgages, amounts on deposit in a custodial account of Mortgage collections from servicers of those Mortgages and the right to receive payments pursuant to our guarantee.
 The Mortgages are secured primarily by first liens on one- to four-family residential properties and may be either fixed-rate Mortgages or adjustable rate Mortgages ("ARMs").
 Some fixed-rate Mortgages and ARMs are Initial Interest Mortgages.
 We describe the characteristics of different types of Mortgages in Description of the Mortgages.
 We make available on our internet website information regarding the Mortgages in each PC Pool on a loan-level basis and, in the related Pool Supplement, on a pool-level basis.
-As described in Certain Federal Income Tax Consequences, we will make elections to treat certain beneficial interests in Mortgages in PC Pools as part of a "real estate mortgage investment conduit" ("REMIC") for federal income tax purposes.
+As described in Certain Federal Income Tax Consequences, we made elections to treat certain beneficial interests in Mortgages in Gold PC Pools as part of a "real estate mortgage investment conduit" ("REMIC") for federal income tax purposes.
 Except where the context otherwise requires, the term "Mortgages" includes beneficial interests in Mortgages for which we will make a REMIC election.
+We ceased issuing Gold PCs after May 31, 2019.

+Types of PCs

-Types of PCsEach "Gold PC" represents an interest in a PC Pool containing:(i) fixed-rate, level payment, fully amortizing Mortgages,(ii) fixed-rate Initial Interest Mortgages or (iii) ModifiedMortgages with or without Step Rate Increases.
-Each "ARMPC" represents an interest in a PC Pool containing ARMs.
-SeeDescription of the Mortgages.
+Each "Gold PC" represents an interest in a PC Pool containing: (i) fixed-rate, level payment, fully amortizing Mortgages, (ii) fixed-rate Initial Interest Mortgages or (iii) Modified Mortgages with or without Step Rate Increases.
+We ceased issuing Gold PCs after May 31, 2019.
+Any references in this Offering Circular to Gold PCs and the Mortgages that back such Gold PCs relate to Gold PCs issued by us on or before May 31, 2019 and the Mortgages that back those Gold PCs.
+Each "ARM PC" represents an interest in a PC Pool containing ARMs.
+See Description of the Mortgages.

-Pool Characteristics ......
+Pool Characteristics

 Each Mortgage in a PC Pool must meet the eligibility standards we have established.
 The Pool Supplement for each PC Pool will describe on a pool-level basis the types and various characteristics of the Mortgages in the PC Pool.
 Mortgages may be repurchased from PC Pools or substituted for other Mortgages in certain limited situations described in this Offering Circular.